LucasMacchi/PF-Clothes-Backend/README.md

     -DELETE variant/:id
         -This route will delete the variant with that id

+Activate:

+    -PUT activate/user/:id
+        -This route will activate the user

+    -DELETE activate/user/:id
+        -This route will desactivate the user

+    -PUT activate/product/:id
+        -This route will activate the product

+    -DELETE activate/product/:id
+        -This route will desactivate the product

 test users:

     - those are the test users to make use of the login route